-- 3.2.6 The Council is proud of its history of working with the private sector to introduce innovative ways of improving services and delivering better value for money.
+3.2.6 The Council is proud of its history of working with the private sector to introduce innovative ways of improving services and delivering better value for money.
 In 2004, our Revenues and Benefits Service struggled with capacity and consequently was delivering a poor service to residents.
 We reviewed the situation and created a back - front office split and engaged Capita to manage our first point of contact for the service (in reality from a contact centre in Coventry).
 By redirecting staff vacancy funding to an external provider, we created space for our Council Office based staff to deal with more complex cases with greater care and attention to our customers.
-The service performance has transformed, not only in national processing performance standards but where it matters customer satisfaction with the service to some of the most vulnerable/disadvantaged people in our community. - 3.2.7 We also seek external funding as appropriate in building our capacity.
+The service performance has transformed, not only in national processing performance standards but where it matters customer satisfaction with the service to some of the most vulnerable/disadvantaged people in our community.

+3.2.7 We also seek external funding as appropriate in building our capacity.
 Recent examples include support for the Access to Services Strategy that is helping to improve our approach to equalities and diversity.
 The Access to Services inspection report of 2007 contained four key recommendations, namely:

-- develop and implement a customer access strategy supported by robust action plan to ensure delivery; - extend the Council's knowledge and understanding of community access need; - establish a systematic approach to managing and improving value for money to ensure services are effective, efficient and economic; and - increase the Council's knowledge and understanding of accessibility. - 3.2.8 To provide additional capacity and expertise to deliver this priority area of work, we were successful in bidding to Building Capacity East and received a grant of £157,000.
+develop and implement a customer access strategy supported by robust action plan to ensure delivery;

+- extend the Council's knowledge and understanding of community access need; - establish a systematic approach to managing and improving value for money to ensure services are effective, efficient and economic; and - increase the Council's knowledge and understanding of accessibility.

+3.2.8 To provide additional capacity and expertise to deliver this priority area of work, we were successful in bidding to Building Capacity East and received a grant of £157,000.
 We have used consultants, Tribal, to help develop the Access to Services Strategy (which was approved by members in December 2007) and the Council is developing a comprehensive change management training programme for the Senior Management Team and middle managers.
-This is a bespoke programme and will clearly state the expectations of a manager/leader in the Council: it will be mandatory and complemented by the on-line academy.
-As a consequence, we are seeing in our strategies and plans an integrated approach to the successful delivery of diversity, human rights and user focus. - 3.2.9 We are working in partnership with the Third Sector to strengthen our and their capacity.
-We have a Grant Funding Framework in place with the Citizen's Advice Bureau being one of a number of beneficiaries.
-We increased funding to RRAVS with a three year Service Level Agreement to ensure that the increased levels of funding (from £6,000 in 2007-08 to £27,000 in 2009-10) deliver a corresponding level of increased service to front line organisations and development of RRAVS.
-This has already seen a number of improvements including accreditation for the Volunteer Centre, and Quality Assurance accreditation.
-With other Voluntary Sector organisations we have introduced Service Level Agreements where the levels of funding make it appropriate to ensure that our funding is delivering value for money against our priorities. - 3.2.10 A relatively new venture for the Council is a Joint Liaison Group with its immediate neighbours of Southend and Castle Point Councils.
-This provides a learning forum covering policy and service delivery developments and opportunities for all three Councils.
+This is a bespoke programme and will clearly state the expectations of a manager/leader in the Council; it will be mandatory and complemented by the on-line academy.
+As a consequence, we are seeing in our strategies and plans an integrated approach to the successful delivery of diversity, human rights and user focus.

+3.2.9 We also look to work in partnership with the Third Sector to strengthen our capacity.
+We have a grant funding framework with the Citizen's Advice Bureau being one of a number of beneficiaries.
+With other Voluntary Sector organisations we have introduced Service Level Agreements to ensure that our funding is delivering value for money against our priorities.
+For example, this year we increased funding to RRAVS but with a Service Level Agreement to ensure that [....].

+3.2.10 The Council also participates in a Joint Liaison Group with its immediate neighbours of Southend and Castle Point Councils.
 There are formal meetings at Member level to foster the common interests and to shape the agenda of South East Essex at the highest strategic level for the mutual benefit of all three Authorities.
 This adds to the capacity of all the Councils.

-3.2.12 An identified an area for improvement in our relationship with partners is the adoption of a more consistent approach to project and programme management.
-The Council has used service action plans for a number of years to support the delivery of its own projects, with varying degrees of consistent application.
-Consequently, we are developing a project management guide for Rochford District Council that is, in essence, a proportionate and risk assessed application of the Prince2 methodology.
-This also recognises that, because of the enabling nature of the Council, most major projects necessitating the full rigour of Prince2 will normally be project managed externally.
+3.2.11 However we have identified an area for improvement in adopting a more consistent approach to project management.
+We have recently produced a project management guide for Rochford District Council that is, in essence, a proportionate and risk assessed application of the Prince2 methodology.
+This does need to be contextualised in that because of the enabling nature of the Council, any major project necessitating the rigour of Prince2 will be externalised.
 Therefore the Rochford District Council methodology is designed to: